 After the backup job completes, Veeam will delete this temporary NetApp snapshot automatically.

-NOTE: FlexGroup volumes currently
+NOTE: FlexGroup volumes currently do not support remote VSS.

 Using Microsoft VSS snapshots with NetApp is a very easy way to achieve consistent NAS share backups.
 It only takes a few commands to configure and scripting is not required.
 Other NAS filers probably also support remote VSS snapshots in a similar way.